Can I participate solo?

 Can I use the training data for fine-tuning?

 Yes.
 You may fine-tune on the provided training data using any method (SFT, RLHF, DPO, etc.).
-You may also use the dev set for validation.
-The training and dev data are released under the MIT License.
+You may also use the public validation split for model and harness selection.
+The public data is released under the MIT License.

 Will technical reports be published?
 Where?

 Selected technical reports will be published as non-archival proceedings on the competition website.
 This means they won’t preclude later publication at a venue of your choice.
-Reports are 4 pages in IJCAI format (excluding references).
+Reports are 4 pages using the IJCAI author kit, excluding references.

 How does the A2A protocol work?

-The A2A (Agent-to-Agent) protocol is a structured communication format between the evaluation environment (Evaluator Agent) and your agent (Agent-under-Test).
-Your agent receives user messages and tool results, and sends back responses and tool calls.
-The starter kit includes a complete working example.
-See the Data & Starter Kit page for details.
+The A2A (Agent-to-Agent) protocol is the structured communication format between the CAR-bench evaluator and your agent under test.
+Your agent receives user messages, tool definitions, and tool results.
+It sends back user-facing responses and/or tool calls.
+The evaluator is the only component that executes CAR-bench tools and computes scores.
+See the Data & Starter Kit page for the quickstart.

 Still Have Questions?